carpentries-incubator/jekyll-pages-novice/_episodes/05-starting-jekyll.md

 - "Variables can be defined globally in `_config.yml` or locally within YAML header (*front matter*) of a page"
 - "Variable values can be substituted into page content with Liquid notation: `{{ variable }}`"
-- "Global variables are accessible from any page of your website; local variables can only be accessed within the page they were defined in (and any pages that include this page)"
+- "Global variables are accessible from any page of your website; local variables can only be accessed within the page in which they were defined (and any pages that include this page)"
 ---

 [Jekyll](https://jekyllrb.com/) is a powerful static site generator behind GitHub Pages.
 It creates static HTML